-The role of Police and Family and Children’s Services is to investigate the allegations and Child and Youth Advocates from the Child Witness Centre support children, youth and their families through the investigations, providing them with information about the investigative process, supporting their emotional needs and assessing their needs for additional support.
+The role of the Police and Family and Children’s Services is to investigate the allegations of abuse.
+Advocates from CWC’s Child and Youth Advocate Program support these young people and their families through the investigation, providing them with information about the process, supporting their emotional needs and assessing their needs for additional support.
 They also provide wraparound support once the investigation has been completed, helping to navigate and connect them with the services in our community that will best meet their needs.

 We invite you to watch the following video to learn more about what the investigation and support process looks like at the CYAC and how beneficial it is to victimized young people, and the community as a whole.